compsocialscience/summer-institute/2022/atlanta/apply.md

 Applicants must submit the following documents:

-1) A letter of application explaining your research area and interest in attending SICSS Chicago
+1) A statement explaining your research area(s) and interest in attending SICSS-Atlanta (Max 500 words)

-2) A publication or writing sample that best represents your research
+2) Your most recent CV

-3) Your CV
+3) A publication or writing sample that best represents your research

-4) Graduate students must also submit the contact information of one academic or industry reference (this requirement is optional for postdoctoral scholars, faculty, and industry professionals)
+4) Graduate students must also submit the contact information of one academic or industry reference (this requirement is optional for postdoctoral scholars, faculty, and industry professionals).
+Please include the contact's name, title, institution, and email address.

 **In order to be guaranteed full consideration, all application materials must be submitted by March 30, 2022.** All materials must be submitted through the
 [SICSS-Atlanta Application portal](https://forms.gle/EBFB6rKqbHmN45nn6).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants by e-mail by mid-April, and we will ask participants to confirm their participation very soon thereafter.